Did You Know That Beer and Cheese Is the New Wine and Cheese?

-Cheese trays are pretty much synonymous with the holidays.
-At every office party, family gathering and girls’ night gift exchange, you can expect to find a selection of cheddars and goudas perched on a wooden plank.
+Cheese trays are pretty much synonymous with social gatherings.
+At every office party, family gathering and girls’ night, you can expect to find a selection of cheddars and goudas perched on a wooden plank.
 And usually, there’s a glass of merlot or chardonnay nearby to pair with each cheesy bite.

 But we’re here to tell you about cheese’s superior match: beer.
 As a carbonated beverage, beer helps lift the fat from cheese off your tongue and cleanse the palate for your next bite.
 Plus it’s affordable and incredibly versatile.
-Enlisting the expertise of Labatt Brewery’s Head of Education, Michelle Tham, and Cheese Boutique’s Maitre fromager, Afrim Pristine, we put together the best beer and cheese pairing to get your ready for holiday entertaining.
+Enlisting the expertise of Labatt Brewery’s Head of Education, Michelle Tham, and Cheese Boutique’s Maitre fromager, Afrim Pristine, we put together the best beer and cheese pairings to get you ready for entertaining.

 When it comes to beer and cheese, some relationships are tastier than others.
-Before we hand over actual pairings, we’ve put together a few basic guidelines that can help guide your choices:
+Before we hand over actual pairings, we’ve put together a few basic guidelines to help guide your choices:

 1. Align intensity